-The Poly Project is based out of the Office of Student Activities and led by a group of student Service Ambassadors who are dedicated to making service opportunities more readily available and visible here at the School of Engineering.
+The Poly Project is based out of the Office of Student Leadership & Engagement and led by a group of student Service Ambassadors who are dedicated to making service opportunities more readily available and visible here at the Tandon School of Engineering.

 How can The Poly Project work with your department or club?